siyuliang/beyond_wer/README.md

 - `language_wer_metrics.csv`: Aggregate WER metrics

 ## Notes
-Part of this text is generated with LLM
+An original draft of the readme was generated with LLM based on the code, which was later manually checked.